When is hurricane season in the Atlantic Ocean and Pacific Ocean? Key dates

 Here are some necessary guidelines for your Hurricane Prep List:

-• Take steps to safeguard your home and property, such as trimming trees, securing outdoor items, and reinforcing windows.
+Secure your home and property, such as trimming trees, securing outdoor items, and preparing windows.

 Secure your home before a hurricane hits